|

 but the differences are even more interesting.
 To name a few without

-getting in too many details: the chief musical
+getting into too many details: the chief musical

 distinction concerns the rhythmic structure, which has its opening

-accent in the earlier type on the V chord (dominant), in the latter type on i
+accent in the earlier type on the dominant (V chord), in the latter type on the tonic (I-chord).

 The early folia may use a major or minor tonic chord or mix them